Published: 23 July, 2025

 These testimonies echoed what public polling has already shown: Texans across political, geographic, and generational lines want a balanced, regulated approach—not sweeping bans that could upend lives and livelihoods.

-Additionally, a public poll conducted by TexasCannabis.org during the hearing showed overwhelming opposition to SB 5.
+Additionally, a public poll conducted by TexasCannabis.org during and immediately after the hearing - showed overwhelming opposition to SB 5.
 Over 65% of respondents said they use hemp-derived THC products like Delta-8, while another 30% support access even if they don’t use them.
 Just 3.8% supported a ban.
 In total, 96.2% opposed SB 5.

 Many took the time to explain why.
 Among the comments submitted, several key themes emerged: